Career development guild

 We wanted to create a space for career developers to get together share insights and get supports from their peers that would ultimately help improve the craft of career development

-Career development is something that I am really passionate about, and take the role very seriously.
+Career development is something that I am really passionate about.
 My approach to career development is not just to manage the individuals career while at the company but help them in their broader career.
 I typically book 1:1s every other week at a coffee shop to help build our relationship and create a safe space for the individual I work with.

 Through conversations with my direct reports they indicated that their peers receive varying levels of support and quality from their career developers.
 This made me curious, so I started probing with my fellow career developers.